 Bespoke data centers

-It is important to understand that “cloud” is a data center solution – it isn’t just for online businesses.
+It is important to understand that “cloud” is a data center solution.
+Fundamentally, the change is how the data center is owned and operated.
+And Cloud is not just for online businesses.
 To emphasize, cloud is a data center solution, much like any data center.

-With that in mind, let’s understand the “as a service” opportunities.
+With the data center in mind, let’s understand the “as a service” opportunities.

 1. The cloud “as a service” continuum